 Cuban Tourist Traps

-We’re huge fans of traveling like a local and seeing Cuba off the beaten path.
-There’s nothing wrong with cruising by a few tourist attractions, but if you’re like us, here are a few tourist traps you might want to avoid:
+In fairness though, there’s nothing wrong with cruising by a few tourist attractions.
+But if you’re like me, here are a few tourist traps you might want to avoid:

-By most accounts Ernest Hemingway was as prolific a drinker as he was a writer.
+By most accounts, Ernest Hemingway was as prolific a drinker as he was a writer.
 By some combination of lore and hearsay Havana's La Floridita has gained a reputation as the writers favorite watering hole.
 If you go, expect strong crowds, weak drinks, bad food and a sizeable waiting line to capture a corner selfie with Hemingway's bronze effigy.
 There are so many better places to go, check out this list of Cuban locals to help you find one.

 La Bodeguita del Medio